-When barnstormers began buzzing dairy barns, cornfields, and cherry orchards in southern Minnesota, it lit a fire within three young men in Cherry Grove.
+When barnstormers began buzzing dairy barns, cornfields, and cherry orchards in southern Minnesota, a fire was lit within three young men in Cherry Grove.
 Bernard Pietenpol, Donald Finke, and Orrin Hoopman grew up in a time of meager subsistence and great sacrifice.
 Their quest to join the golden age of aviation lead them to collect spare parts, build what they could not buy, and experiment with motorcycle, aircraft, and automobile engines in order to create their own home built airplane.

 The next attempt at getting in the air didn’t come until the Ford Motor Company produced the Model A in 1929.
 The 40-horsepower engine in the Model A had twice the power of the converted Model T engine used in the first design.
 Pietenpol immediately set about acquiring parts to build a Model A engine.
-Once the motor was built for the aircraft, he mounted it and an older Model T radiator on the 18-foot wooden frame which sported a war surplus Lawrance propeller.
+Once the motor was built for the aircraft, he mounted it and an older Model T radiator on the 18-foot wooden frame that sported a war surplus Lawrance propeller.
 The instrument panel included a throttle, airspeed indicator, tachometer, height meter, a magneto switch, and oil and water temperature gauges.
 The wings spanned 29-feet and were covered with varnished bed sheet fabric.
-The plane sat six feet off the ground—the tail-dragging skid was made from part of a Ford spring leaf.
+The plane rose six feet off the ground—the tail-dragging skid was made from part of a Ford spring leaf.
 No tail wheel.
 No brakes.

 Pietenpol christened the aircraft as “The Two-Place”.
 It took to the air with Pietenpol in the cockpit for the first time on May 20, 1929.
 It soared smoothly 500 feet above Cherry Grove at 70 mph.
 From then on, Pietenpol was hooked.
-He flew The Two-Place every chance he got—including several 250 mile round trips to Minneapolis.
+He flew The Two-Place every chance he got—including several 250-mile round trips to Minneapolis.
 Little did he know that his home built aircraft was about to change his life.

-In a 1929 article about which engines work best in a home built aircraft, Farmer firmly stated, “No auto engine can be converted to flight.
+In a 1929 article about which engines work best in home built aircraft, Farmer firmly stated: “No auto engine can be converted to flight.
 They are too heavy.”
 After reading this article, Pietenpol hastened a letter to the editor saying that Farmer’s information was incorrect; automobile engines could be used and Pietenpol was going to prove it to him.

 Farmer urged Pietenpol to show his aircraft off to the crowd and several reporters in attendance.
 Pietenpol took to the air as the impromptu main attraction in his home built aircraft and landed to a cheering crowd.
 The enthusiastic response caused Farmer to feature Pietenpol’s aircraft in the next issue of Modern Mechanics and Inventions.
 The following year, Farmer helped Pietenpol create a full set of plans for the aircraft that became known as the Air Camper.
 The plans were sold for $7.50 through the magazine.
-The simplicity of the design, the availability of post-war aircraft parts and used Ford engines caused immediate popularity for which Pietenpol was not prepared.
+The simplicity of the design, the availability of post-war aircraft parts, and used Ford engines caused immediate popularity for which Pietenpol was not prepared.
 He began to manufacture and sell parts for the aircraft for people who didn’t want to scavenge for the parts.
-Pietenpol moved his shop into the largest abandoned building in town, the Lutheran church.
+Pietenpol moved his shop into the largest abandoned building in town—the Lutheran church.